Bradley to have surgery, likely sidelined about 4 months

 Bradley was hurt during Major League Soccer’s championship game on Nov.
 10 when Seattle’s Román Torres attempted a shot and hit the ankle with his follow-through.

-Toronto general manager Ali Curtis said the 32-year-old Bradley will have surgery on Tuesday in New York.
+Toronto general manager Ali Curtis said the 32-year-old Bradley will have surgery on Tuesday in New York, a procedure to be performed by Dr. Martin O’Malley of the Hospital for Special Surgery.
 Curtis called the injury “very severe and complicated.”

 Forward Jozy Altidore, Bradley’s teammate on Toronto and the U.S. national team, said the club mishandled the injury.